cosimoyi/MLSoccer/README.md

         save()
 ```

-In this case, Player class is the `parent` class of both Goalie and Striker classes.
-Conversely, Goalie and Striker classes are `child` classes of  Player class.
+In this case, Player class is the **parent class** of both Goalie and Striker classes.
+Conversely, Goalie and Striker classes are **child classes** of Player class.

 We intentionally define the method run() in all three classes.
 The reason is that we want to have different running styles for the goalie and striker.
 And there is a default running style for general players.
-This feature - when a method has the same name but a different implementation in different classes - is called `polymorphism`.
-When a method in a child class replaces the parent class’s implementation, we say that the child class `overrides` the version in the parent class.
+This feature - when a method has the same name but a different implementation in different classes - is called **polymorphism**.
+When a method in a child class replaces the parent class’s implementation, we say that the child class **oerrides** the version in the parent class.

 ### **Encapsulation<a name="Encapsulation"></a>**
 Objects provide an interface to other code that wants to use them but maintain their internal state.
 The object's internal state is kept private, meaning it can only be accessed by its own methods, not from other objects.
-Keeping an object's internal state private and generally making a clear division between its public interface and its private internal state is called `encapsulation`.
+Keeping an object's internal state private and generally making a clear division between its public interface and its private internal state is called **encapsulation**.

 <img src="img/EncapsulationDiagram.png"
      width="450"